agaveplatform/science-apis/README.md

 Several options are available to you to explore your instance of the Agave Core Science APIs:

-* [Agave CLI](https://bitbucket.org/agaveapi/cli/src/master/docker/): a command line interface to the Agave Platform.
+* [Agave CLI](https://github.com/agaveplatform/agave-cli): a command line interface to the Agave Platform.

-    ``` $ docker run -i -t --rm -v $HOME/.agave:/root/.agave --name agave-cli agaveapi/agave-cli bash  ```
+    ``` $ docker run -itt --rm -v $HOME/.agave:/root/.agave --name agave-cli agaveplatform/agave-cli:master bash  ```

-* [Agave ToGo](https://bitbucket.org/agaveapi/agave-togo): a lightweight client-side, web application for interacting with Agave.
+* [Agave ToGo](https://ithub.com/agaveplatform/agave-togo): a lightweight client-side, web application for interacting with Agave.

-    ``` $ docker run -d -t -p 9000:9000 --name agave-togo agaveapi/agave-togo  ```
+    ``` $ docker run -d -t -p 9000:9000 --name agave-togo agaveplatform/agave-togo:latest  ```

 ### Documentation

-Full documentation about the use cases satisfied by the APIs as well as functional documentation about their design, use, and performance, please see the [Agave Developer’s Website](https://agaveplatform.org).
+Full documentation about the use cases satisfied by the APIs as well as functional documentation about their design, use, and performance, please see the [Agave Website](https://agaveplatform.org).

 * [Agave Developer Portal](https://docs.agaveplatform.org): the official developer portal for the Agave Platform.